jorisvddonk/hashget/README.md

 ## Current status

 Currently, this project.. somewhat works.
-It's mostly a research project, to figure out how discovery-swarm works and how it can be used to practical applications.
+It's mostly a research project, to figure out how discovery-channel and discovery-server works and how it can be used to practical applications.

-However, there's several issues with files not always being received properly, and currently there's also ZERO security, meaning that ANYONE who connects with you MAY receive (parts of) the file you're hosting.
-This obviously needs to be addressed, e.g. by generating a secure random secret each time you serve a file, and only sending file contents to whomever knows said secret.